Rosslyn station: History

-A new bank of three high-speed elevators and an expanded mezzanine opened officially on October 7, 2013.
+A new bank of three high-speed elevators and an expanded mezzanine officially opened on October 7, 2013.
 It replaces the original single street elevator, cutting elevator transit time from about a minute to about 17 seconds.
 This project also included an emergency stairwell, station manager kiosk, and new pay stations and had a total cost of $49.9 million, of which Arlington County paid for 42.2%.